Explains how to sign scripts so that they comply with the PowerShell execution policies.

 RUNNING UNSIGNED SCRIPTS (REMOTESIGNED EXECUTION POLICY)

-If your PowerShell execution policy is RemoteSigned, Windows PowerShell will not run unsigned scripts that are downloaded from the Internet, including unsigned scripts you receive through e-mail and instant messaging programs.
+If your PowerShell execution policy is RemoteSigned, PowerShell will not run unsigned scripts that are downloaded from the Internet, including unsigned scripts you receive through e-mail and instant messaging programs.

 If you try to run a downloaded script, PowerShell displays the following error message: